vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Locate the **certificateFileName** variable, and notice that its value is set to the default name of the device certificate file that you generated (**new-device.cert.pfx**).

-    Rather than using symmetric keys as in the earlier lab, this time the application is using an X.509 certificate.
+    The device application will use an X.509 certificate for authentication.
 The **new-device.cert.pfx** file is the X.509 device certificate file that you generated using the **certGen.sh** helper script within the Cloud Shell.
 This variable tells the device code which file contains the X.509 device certificate that it will use when authenticating with the Device Provisioning Service.

 1. Update the value assigned to the **certificateFileName** variable as follows: